 A moment of moralizing

-To the artists of 18th century Europe, it was not enough to simply paint a beautiful painting.
+To the artists of eighteenth-century Europe, it was not enough to simply paint a beautiful painting.
 Yes one could marvel at your use of colors, proportions, and how masterfully you draped the fabric on your figures, but this was just not enough.
 The story that is represented must also improve the viewer and impart a moralizing message.
 This was a common theme even before the emergence of the Neoclassical trend (for example, Chardin’s canvases of simple French country life or Hogarth’s painted commentaries on the wealthy classes of England).
-When interest in the ancient cultures of the Mediterranean—more specifically Rome—arose in the mid 18th century the moralizing theme segued to also include stories from classical antiquity.
+When interest in the ancient cultures of the Mediterranean—more specifically Rome—arose in the mid eighteenth century the moralizing theme segued to also include stories from classical antiquity.